JGRennison/git-extract-files/README.md

 * -l, --list-file *path*
   Extract files enumerated in list file, one file name per line.
   This may be used more than once.
+* -s, --source *ref*
+  Use 'ref' instead of HEAD as the source commit.
 * -m, --move *from:to*
   Move files from absolute path 'from' to 'to'.
   This may be used more than once.
 However only the first matching move for an individual file is applied.